-- Access to the data and computing resources to process the data
+- Access to data & computing resources to process data

-When it comes to data jurisdiction, hosting sensitive information outside of your home jurisdiction without clear legal agreements between the government of the country generating the data, and those storing it, opens the possibility of losing control over who can have access to this data.
-Although this may sound far fetched or perceived as a relatively minor risk, it is a risk with very real implications.
-This risk is increased when national governments enforce data privacy legislation, with the possibility of lawsuits by citizens or local commercial entities due to “disclosure” of information to non-jurisdictional entities.
+When it comes to data jurisdiction, hosting sensitive information outside of your home country without clear legal agreements between the government of the country generating the data, and those storing it can make it difficult to determine who controls access to this data.
+This can have very serious implications, particularly in cases where governments seek to enforce data privacy legislation.
+Your organization could be left open to the possibility of lawsuits by citizens or local commercial entities due to “disclosure” of information to non-jurisdictional entities.

-Access to the Data and Computing Resources to Process Data
+2. Access to Data & Computing Resources to Process Data

-CARICOM countries with cloud-based data and applications residing outside of their jurisdiction also need to be concerned with accessibility.
-For example, official trade embargoes or sanctions enforced by countries where data may reside in or, be processed in, could affect an organization’s ability to access or manipulate that data.
+CARICOM countries with cloud-based data and applications residing outside of their home jurisdictions also need to be concerned about accessibility.
+For example, official trade embargoes or sanctions enforced by countries where data may reside, or be processed in, could impact an organization’s ability to access or manipulate that data.

 In addition to the potential government interdiction, the recent US decision to revoke “net neutrality” could also have negative consequences for accessing remote cloud-based applications and data stored in the US via a multinational cloud service provider based there.
 This could lead to governments and commercial operators in the Caribbean paying higher costs to access cloud-based information and applications hosted in the USA or accessed via the USA.